Steam Well LLC

 We sell steam generators, boilers and related equipment for enhanced oil recovery.

 We also do consulting for the steam injection process.

 We have boilers that use produced water for steam generation.

 It is good practice to determine your fuel costs for oil recovery.

 Some large diesel or electric powered units have very high fuel costs when

 compared to the price of fuel to the number of barrels of oil recovered.

-Natural gas typically has the lowest fuel cost per barrel of oil.
-(5:1)
+Natural gas and heavy oil typically have the lowest fuel cost per barrel of oil.
+(5:1)*

 Recover oil with steam

 After several Cyclic injections and